ASK ABDI: IS THERE SUCH A THING AS A SHADOW WORKER?

-Question: Is there such a thing as a Shadow Worker?
-I am familiar with Shadow work, and Light Workers, but what about Shadow Workers?
-To clarify, my whole life (as far as I can recall) I tend to see the shadow of people rather than the light.
-For years I thought that there was something wrong with me, that I only saw the negative because I was negative.
-(Maybe this is true?)
+QUESTION: Is there such a thing as a "shadow worker"?
+I am familiar with shadow work and lightworkers, but what about shadow workers?
+To clarify, my whole life (as far as I can recall) I tend to see the shadow of people, rather than the light.
+For years, I thought there was something wrong with me, that I only saw the negative - because I was negative.
+Maybe this is true?
 I have found compassion for myself over the years and let go of this belief.
-I was asked today a question about who in a particular group that I was drawn to, who did I connect to?
-I said, well, no one really, but I saw things in everyone that was insightful.
+Today, I was asked a question about whom in a particular group I was drawn to, who did I connect to?
+I said, no one really, but I saw things in everyone that were insightful.
 I then shared how when I see people I usually see the shadow before anything else.
 They responded, how do you make friends?
 I didn’t answer that.
-I do make friends, and have very good ones, but I do let few in because of what I see.
-I do feel at times because of what I see it enables me to do the work I do with people.
-It gives me different insight of getting in. (as a therapist, of sorts)
+I do make friends and have very good ones, but I do let few in because of what I see.
+I do feel at times, because of what I see, it enables me to do the work I do with people.
+It gives me different insight of getting in (as a therapist, of sorts).

-The next step is projection: after disowning this part of our self we project it onto others.
-Like a hot potato too painful to hold we throw it in order to try to get rid of it.
-This is where we demonize someone else who is angry or gets angry as if they are crazy, do not possess self control or are not spiritual enough.
-So we harshly judge others who present conduct we have repressed in ourself.
+The next step is projection: after disowning this part of ourselves, we project it onto others.
+Like a hot potato too painful to hold, we throw it in order to try to get rid of it.
+This is where we demonize someone else who is angry or gets angry - as if they are crazy, do not possess self-control, or are not spiritual enough.
+So, we harshly judge others who present conduct we have repressed in ourselves.

-Besides losing vitality because we have cut a piece of ourself off we can also present psychic and physical disorders.
-For example we can be beset by depression since de-pressing anger depresses the life force (of course not all depression is this).
-An interesting kink in this defense mechanism is when the ego wall is weakened as in extreme exhaustion or use of substances such as alcohol.
+Besides losing vitality because we have cut a piece of ourselves off, we can also present psychic and physical disorders.
+For example, we can be beset by depression since de-pressing anger depresses the life force (of course, not all depression is this).
+An interesting kink in this defense mechanism is when the ego wall is weakened, as in extreme exhaustion or use of substances, such as alcohol.
 This is where the suppressed material rushes forward.
 We all have experienced this in ourselves or someone else when there is a gush of some emotion (anger in our example) as soon as we are altered with exhaustion or alcohol.
 This is where we lose control and the repressed material gushes forth inappropriately.
-For example someone mistakenly bumps into us and we lose our shit taking even our own self back.
+For example, someone mistakenly bumps into us and we lose our shit, taking even ourselves aback.

-So the act of investigating (“I really judge people who get angry”), identifying (“I have issues around feeling my anger”) and then integrating (“I am learning to allow myself to get angry when it is appropriate to do so”) bring us into a more wholeness.
-This inner work has a direct effect on our mental/physical/spiritual well being.
+So the act of investigating (“I really judge people who get angry”), identifying (“I have issues around feeling my anger”), and then integrating (“I am learning to allow myself to get angry when it is appropriate to do so”) brings us into a more wholeness.
+This inner work has a direct effect on our mental/physical/spiritual well-being.

-If we are comfortable with and have grappled with our own shadow then we can be of assistance with others.
+If we are comfortable with and have grappled with our own shadow, then we can be of assistance to others.
 I take from what you wrote that you are a healer (“a therapist of sorts”).
 So is this what you are talking about?
 That people come to you for a session and that you become aware of their shadow self?
 And help them integrate it?

 We all have shadows.
 That is the nature of the psychological realm we are mostly blind to.
-The question I would ask you is that how aware are you of your own shadow?
-How well have you investigated, identified and integrated your own shadows?
+The question I would ask you is: how aware are you of your own shadow?
+How well have you investigated, identified, and integrated your own shadows?
 Any therapist or healer worth their own salt must undertake the monumental task of looking within.
-And still make room for the blindspot big enough to drive a truck through that we all inevitably will have.
+And still make room for the blind spot big enough to drive a truck through, that we all inevitably will have.